American Sign Language Teachers Association

-- To develop and maintain certification standards for ASL teachers and academic programs offering ASL and Deaf Studies courses.
+- To develop and maintain certification standards for ASL teachers and programs offering ASL and Deaf Studies courses.

 - To develop standards and procedures for the accreditation of training programs, facilities and personnel involved in the education of teachers of ASL and / or Deaf Studies.

 - To encourage the development and maintenance of affiliated chapters.

 Section 1 Membership Categories.
 Membership in ASLTA shall be open to teachers of ASL, Deaf Studies, and other interested persons.
 There shall be five categories of membership.
 Members in good standing have paid the appropriate dues according to their membership category on an annual basis.

 - Certified Member: A certified member is a member in good standing who has received certification in ASL and / or Deaf Studies instruction from ASLTA.
 A certified member shall have full voting privileges.